codeclannigeria/learning-resources/README.md

 # learning-resources
-All the learning resources in one place
+All the FREE learning resources in one place.
+These resources are strictly recommended.